 Examines the challenges to individual and community health, and encourages students to become actively engaged in preserving, protecting, and promoting health at all levels.
 Develops a greater appreciation for bodies and understanding of requirements to maintain or achieve good physical, mental, emotional, social, and spiritual health.
 Includes lecture, discussion groups, guest lecturers, media, and role-playing.

-For allied health professions such as nursing, community health, gerontology, radiology, physical therapy, sports medicine, and for other students and community members.
-Structured to meet National Safety Council First Aid requirements.
-Successful completers will be certified in First Aid and CPR.
-Includes lectures, lab with hands-on experience with mannequins, audiovisuals, discussions, and field trips.
-Provides emergency first aid care training.
+Provides first aid and emergency care training as well as instruction with Automated External Defibrillators.
+Structured to meet National Safety Council First Aid requirements with successful completers being certified in First Aid and CPR.
+Includes lectures, hands-on experience with mannequins, audiovisuals, discussions, and field trips.

 Helps students read and understand the language of medical terminology.
 Stresses terminology usage and accuracy.
 Studies elements, abbreviations, spelling, pronunciation, and logic of medical terminology.
 Includes lectures and audiovisual presentations.
 Canvas Course Mats $82/Pearson applies.

 Provides students with the information and tools necessary to understand and manage eating habits, body size, and self-esteem concerns in a healthy way.

 For students planning to major in a health related field.
 Examines the historical and continuing evolution of health care.
 Explores work description, environment, employment opportunities, education, expectations, legal requirements, and expected earnings of each covered health profession.
 Focuses on, but not limited to medicine, dentistry, nursing, community health, optometry, respiratory care, dental hygiene, physical therapy, and social work.